Readings: Book of Exodus 17:8-13; Second Letter of Saint Paul to Timothy 3:14-4:2;

-Our ancestors in the faith, the children of Israel, went forth from slavery in Egypt accompanied by the patriarch Moses.
+Our ancestors in the faith, the children of Israel, went forth from slavery in Egypt accompanied by the Patriarch Moses.
 Their destination was the Promised Land, Canaan, a land flowing with milk and honey.
 There was an expectation of prosperity and contentment after so long a time of misery and enslavement in a foreign land.
 The people had wandered for forty years in the desert before reaching their goal, undergoing trials of various kinds, and even coming close to losing hope of ever seeing the Promised Land.

 The pilgrimage or Exodus of the Israelites from Egypt into Canaan has been and continues to be a paradigm or pattern for all who go to God.
-For generations believers have looked to Moses and the Hebrew desert-wanderers as exemplifying the journey of the soul to God.
+For millennia, believers have looked to Moses and the Hebrew desert-wanderers as exemplifying the journey of the soul to God.

 Such a journey or passage requires purification and change, asking one to put preferences aside and make way for the needs and hopes of others, in order to form one family on the same path to the eternal dwelling place of God.
 The people who set out on such a journey become transformed by the experience if they truly persevere in faith, hope and love.

 Such was the experience of the Hebrews and such is ours as well.
 Paradoxically, Moses the leader did not enter the Promised Land, but died beforehand, nonetheless considered a fearless and faithful pathfinder for God’s people, encountering many trials along the way, listening to God and being God’s spokesperson.

 The people who followed Moses encountered setbacks that were external, such as hunger and thirst.
 Other trials were interior, such as the temptation to infidelity to God and idolatry, making gods of what is not God.